kmenezes/kmenezes.github.io/_pages/about.md

 ---

 {% include base_path %}
 Hello, my name is Keith Menezes.
-I'm a Space Engineering candidate at the [Lassonde School of Engineering, York University](http://www.lassonde.yorku.ca/).
+I graduated from Space Engineering at the [Lassonde School of Engineering, York University](http://www.lassonde.yorku.ca/).
 {: .text-justify}

 ![Flying my personal UAV after tuning and tests (Summer 2016)](/assets/images/fly.jpg "Flying my personal UAV after tuning and tests (Summer 2016)")
 __Flying my personal UAV after tuning and tests (Summer 2016)__ {: .text-justify}

-My main interests are in Unmanned Aerial Systems (UAS) and Nano-Satellites.
+My main interests are in Unmanned Systems and Nano-Satellites.
 I have been very fortunate throughout my lifetime to be involved in fantastic experiences all over the world that have driven my passions and curiosities.
 These events have ultimately formed my education and career path.
 {: .text-justify}

 ## Personal Traits